-National Apology Day 2023
+National Apology Day

-In 2022, Wagga Wagga City Council, in collaboration with members of the Wiradjuri community, created a video to commemorate the 14th anniversary of the Australian Government's National Apology.
+In collaboration with members of the local First Nations community, Wagga Wagga City Council created a video to commemorate the 14th anniversary of the Australian Government's National Apology in 2022.